wkloh76/oricommjs_v2/README.md

 }
 ```

-## nodejs debug with python in virtual environment
+## nodejs+Hono debug with python in virtual environment

 ```
 {